Joining the Trinity Family: A Mutual Commitment

 Serve – We serve regularly in a ministry at Trinity and in our local communities.

 We seek to know our gifts and use them for the sake of others.
 We serve the Trinity community and our local communities either through a Trinity ministry or on our own.

 Generosity – We tithe or give beyond a tithe.

-Tithing is giving 10% off the top.
+Tithing is giving 10% "off the top."
 But being generous is about more than a minimum percentage.
-It means we are also open to being generous whenever God gives us an opportunity to do so.
+It means we are also open to being generous whenever and however God gives us an opportunity to do so.

 Leading – We are willing to be led and to use our gifts to lead others.

 Everyone needs the support, encouragement, and accountability that comes from being led.
 But it also means becoming a leader for the sake of serving others.